yuanzi2/MMSeekR/README.md

-# MMSeekR
+# Title: MMSeekR
-The discovery of partially methylated domains (PMDs) from human Bis-seq data.
+Segmentation of Bis-seq data using a multi-model sequence aware approach

 #### Download the packages from github
 *Maybe they are private repositories now, so can't use devtools::install_github to directly downlod them.*